inspektor-gadget/inspektor-gadget/docs/guides/profile/cpu.md

   Analyze CPU performance by sampling stack traces.
 ---

-The profile gadget takes samples of the stack traces.
+The profile cpu gadget takes samples of the stack traces.

 Here we deploy a small demo pod "random":